SerenaSinha31/RealTextEditor/README.md

 # 📄 Real-Time Document Editor

-The **Real-Time Document Editor** is a web-based application that enables **real-time collaborative editing** of documents.
-Built using **Node.js**, **Express.js**, **React**, **Socket.io**, and **Codemirror**, this project offers a seamless experience for teams to create, share, and edit documents together.
+The **Real-Time Document Editor** is a web-based application that enables real-time collaborative editing of documents.
+Built using **Node.js**, **Express.js**, **React**, **Socket.io**, and **CodeMirror**, this project offers a seamless experience for teams to create, share, and edit documents together.

+---

 ## ✨ Features

-- 🔄 **Real-Time Collaboration**: Multiple users can edit the same document simultaneously with instant synchronization.
+- 🔄 **Real-Time Collaboration:** Multiple users can edit the same document simultaneously with instant synchronization.
-- 👤 **User Management**: Users can join rooms using unique Room IDs and usernames, making collaboration easy to track.
+- 👤 **User Management:** Users can join rooms using unique Room IDs and usernames, making collaboration easy to track.
-- ✍️ **Document Editing**: Versatile text editor with syntax highlighting and formatting support using CodeMirror.
+- ✍️ **Document Editing:** Versatile text editor with syntax highlighting and formatting support using CodeMirror.
-- 🔗 **Copy Room ID**: Easily copy and share Room IDs to invite others.
+- 🔗 **Copy Room ID:** Easily copy and share Room IDs to invite others.
-- 🚪 **Leave Room**: Exit sessions effortlessly when done collaborating.
+- 🚪 **Leave Room:** Exit sessions effortlessly when done collaborating.

+---

 ## 🛠 Tech Stack